Keyboard shortcuts

 $$H = \sum_{b \in {0,1}^n} g(b)$$

 for some polynomial $g$.
-When $g$ is the multilinear extension of a function, this sum is just… the sum of all function values.
+When $g$ is the multilinear extension of a function $f$, this sum equals $\sum_{b \in {0,1}^n} f(b)$, the sum of all function values on the hypercube.

 Let $\tilde{v}$ be the MLE encoding the vector.
 Then: $$\sum_{b \in {0,1}^n} \tilde{v}(b) = \sum_{i=1}^{N} v_i = H$$